Blake-Frangoulis/c0523-code-solutions/javascript-ajax/javascript-ajax-quiz-notes.md

   XMLHttpRequest

 - What event is fired by `XMLHttpRequest` objects when they are finished loading the data from the server?
+  The `load` event.

 - **Bonus Question**: An `XMLHttpRequest` object has an `addEventListener()` method just like DOM elements.
 How is it possible that they both share this functionality?
+  They inherited the method from the prototype.

 ## Notes